 The positive pressure under the helmet or hood shall not exceed 5 mbar.

-Testing shall be done in accordance with 8.6
+Testing shall be done in accordance with 8.6.

 7.6 Air Supply

 7.6.1 When mounted on a dummy head or torso the flow into the helmet or hood shall be not less than the minimum design flow rate for the manufacturer’s stated design duration which shall not be less than 4 h.